Rethinking Analytical Processing in the GPU Era: Conclusion

 \section{Conclusion}

 This paper argues that the GPU era for data analytics has arrived and supports this claim by examining recent trends in hardware and software development.
 Motivated by these trends, we introduce Sirius, an open-source GPU-native SQL engine that provides drop-in acceleration across a variety of existing data systems.
-Our evaluation on TPC-H benchmark shows that Sirius achieves 7$\times$ and up to 12.5$\times$ speedup when integrated with DuckDB (single-node) and Doris (distributed), respectively.
+Our evaluation on TPC-H and ClickBench shows that Sirius delivers 7.4–8.3$\times$ better TCO than state-of-the-art systems in a single-node setting, and up to 12.5$\times$ speedup in distributed setting.
 With a permissive Apache-2.0 license, Sirius welcomes contributions from researchers and practitioners in the database community with the shared mission of kickstarting the GPU eras for data analytics.